Consumers are drinking more beverages with health benefits. Why?

 BENEFITS OF KOMBUCHA

-1. Probiotics are present in raw, live, unpasteurized foods including kombucha and water kefir.
+1. PROBIOTICS Probiotics are present in raw, live, unpasteurized, fermented foods including kombucha and water kefir.
 Probiotics are consumed to help increase the amount of good bacteria in your gut.
 An abundance of new research links consumption of fermented foods with overall body and brain health.
 There are also many books available discussing this research, including "Brain Maker: The Power of Gut Microbes".

-3. Most kombucha is made from fermented green and black tea which is rich in polyphenols, which are a type of antioxidant.
+4. ANTIOXIDANTS Most kombucha is made from fermented green and/or black tea which is rich in polyphenols, which are a type of antioxidant.
 Antioxidants help prevent or stop cell damage caused by oxidants.
 “Oxidants are free radicals that you find in the environment, but they're also produced naturally in your body,” says Diane McKay, Ph.D., an assistant professor and researcher at Tufts University'sAntioxidants Research Laboratory.

-6. Kombucha tends to be gluten free - But check the label to be sure.
+6. GLUTEN FREE Most Kombucha tends to be gluten free - But check the label to be sure.
 There are some new kombucha beers available that may contain gluten.
-Most do not.
+Check the label.

-7. Kombucha contains B Vitamins in living form.
+7. B VITAMINS Kombucha contains B Vitamins in living form.
 They come from the yeast present in the brew.
 How much B Vitamins are actually in the bottle depends on the ingredients used and how it's processed.

 8. BENEFITS OF TEA AND OTHER INGREDIENTS Some kombucha has the beneficial properties of the various teas, fruits, vegetables, herbs and spices that make up the kombucha.
 Like elderberries, blueberries, ginger, turmeric, etc. The amount of benefit depends on how much is actually present in the bottle, the quality of the ingredients and how it was processed.

-9. The process of fermentation makes naturally occurring nutrients more bioavailable, aka actually able to be digested and used by the cells in your body instead of just 'passing through'.
+9. BIOAVAILABILITY The process of fermentation may make naturally occurring nutrients more bioavailable, meaning that the nutrients are more able to be digested and used by the cells in your body instead of just 'passing through'.

-10. Many people claim that kombucha helps reduce their cravings for sugar.
-Let us know if you experience this.
+10. SUGAR and ALCOHOL CRAVINGS Many people claim that kombucha helps reduce their cravings for sugar and/or alchohol.

 We will keep this page updated with new information as it becomes available to us.
 If you have any health related questions, please consult your doctor.
-If you have any new information to contribute to this page, please email us.
+If you have any new information to contribute to this page, please email us at email@example.com

 TO SHARE YOUR EXPERIENCES WITH KOMBUCHA, PLEASE COMMENT BELOW: